pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 because there's no link.
 There is no link from here to there.
 It's only a link from here to there.
-Because at this point, we didn't know that there was another block.
+Because at this point, we didn't know that there is another block.

-So I provide from two months ago the block with my transaction.
+student5: So I provide from two months ago the block with my transaction.
-And then from there on, not the block, just the transaction.
+And then from there on, ...

+prof: not the block, just the transaction.

-The transaction.
+student5: The transaction.
 And from there on, you can go through all the blocks today and just check if this transaction appears.
 And you don't need to check all the transactions.

-Yes.
+prof: Yes.
 And it's also the case.
 I mean, I'm not sure how they really implemented that.
-Maybe it's just as an exercise to the code Bitcoin.
+Maybe interesting just as an exercise to look into the code of Bitcoin.
-I believe that all the miners, they keep local databases that they use as cash.
+I believe that all the miners, they keep local databases that they use as cache.
 Yeah.
-I think they don't use just, they don't traverse all the blocks.
+I think they don't traverse all the blocks.
-I mean, they use database locally in which they somehow simulate your account.
+I mean, they use a database locally in which they somehow simulate your account.

-Yeah, they have basically a list of all unspent transaction outputs.
+student1: Yeah, they have basically a list of all unspent transaction outputs.
-And then they can just check where that database runs.
+And then they can just check whether that database contains...

-Implementation level there is an account level, but on a methodology level not.
+student2: On an implementation level there is an account balance, but on a methodology level not.

-Yes.
+prof: Yes.
 That's exactly it.
-That's a very nice answer phrase it.
+That's a very nice way to phrase it.
-So if we wouldn't optimize the whole thing, then we would have, then we would be to traverse the whole blockchain.
+So if we wouldn't optimize the whole thing, then we would need to traverse the whole blockchain.
 But obviously, we optimize it.
-And then they have local caches and unspent for UXTO.
+And then we have local caches and unspent transaction output, UTXO...

-UX with UT.
+student: UTXO.

-So yeah, there where we saw all the others.
+prof: where we store all the problems.

+---

+Gemini: "bitcoin The remaining sum is 'remitted' as a new transaction meaning"

+In Bitcoin, the phrase "the remaining sum is remitted as a new transaction" refers to the **change mechanism** in the Unspent Transaction Output (UTXO) model.
+Because Bitcoin UTXOs (analogous to physical coins or cash) must be spent in their entirety, any amount not sent to the recipient must be "remitted" (sent back) to a new address controlled by the sender as change.

+Here is a detailed breakdown of what this means:

+1. The "Cash" Analogy

+Imagine you have a $50 bill (a 50 BTC UTXO) but only want to buy a coffee for $5 (0.5 BTC).
+You cannot tear off 1/10th of the bill.
+You must give the cashier the entire $50 bill.
+The cashier then returns $45 in change.

+- **The Input**: The $50 bill (the entire 50 BTC).
+- **The Output 1 (Recipient)**: $5 (0.5 BTC) to the coffee shop.
+- **The Output 2 (Change)**: $45 (49.5 BTC) "remitted" back to you.

+2. What "Remitted" Means in This Context

+- **Automatic Return**: Your wallet software automatically generates a new, hidden address (a "change address") to receive the leftover funds from your own transaction.
+- **New UTXO**: The leftover amount becomes a new, separate "coin" (UTXO) in your wallet that you can spend in the future.
+- **Complete Consumption**: The original input (e.g., 50 BTC) is considered "spent" and destroyed on the blockchain, and replaced by two new outputs (the 0.5 BTC payment + 49.5 BTC change).

+3. Why it is Called a "New Transaction"
+The change is returned as a "new transaction" because it is a new UTXO that must be recorded on the ledger.
+It serves two main purposes:

+- **Privacy**: It helps break the link between your original address and your remaining balance.
+- **Transaction Fee Handling**: The difference between the total input and the total output (including the change) is what miners collect as a fee.

+If you send 1 BTC from a 2 BTC input, and the fee is 0.001, your wallet will create a transaction sending 1 BTC to the recipient and 0.999 BTC back to you.

+---

+### "Why is there a recommendation that you should wait 6 transactions, i.e. ~ 1 hour, to be sure that the transaction is valid?"

-OK, so some other things that we asked.
+OK, so some other things that we have.
 OK.

-Does somebody know why we should wait six transactions before a transaction is valid?
+Does somebody know **why we should wait six transactions before a transaction is valid?**
 I mean, obviously what we do is we have our transactions here.
 So let's try to construct this.
 So let's say that is our blocks here now.
 And we have just submitted our transaction.
 And this transaction has been recorded here A to B to 10.
-And we got from the system back, we saw.
-Later on we see this.
-There's a nice user interface.
-This block is now in the blockchain.
+And we got from the system back, we saw - later on we will see this, there's a nice user interface - this block is now in the blockchain.
 Why should we still wait six more transactions before we really are sure that this is done?
-And my example is that I would like to say,
-I don't have a Porsche.
-Imagine that I have a Porsche.
-I want to sell it to him for a Bitcoin.
+And my example is that I would like to sell you my, I don't have a Porsche, imagine that I have a Porsche, I want to sell it to him for a Bitcoin.
 And so he provides me the Bitcoin.
-And I give him the key as soon as I see, ah, it's there.
-It's in the block.
+And I give him the key as soon as I see, ah, it's there, it's in the block.
 He gets the key and drives away.
 What could happen?
 Yeah.

-Like I could spend in two very different places at the same time.
+student: Like I could spend in two very different places at the same time.
 And due to the physical distance, they couldn't communicate in time that was spent twice.
 Like I could buy both types of the car at the same time.

-Did I mention that it's not already done?
+prof: Did I mention that example already last time?
 OK, now, that's right.
 That's the case.
 That's something I can do.
 Another thing?

-I believe there is some consensus on what blocks and is currently in use.
+student: I believe there is some consensus on what blocks is currently in use.
-So the longest one is shown all the time.
+So that longest one is chosen all the time.

-Yeah.
+prof: Yeah.
 And this builds on that one.
-Yeah, both is one.
+Yeah, both is fine.

-Or maybe some miners are operating on one kind of block.
+student: Or maybe some miners are operating on one kind of block.
-And some others are.
+And some others are...

-Yeah, we are operating on the same one.
+prof: Yeah, you all are operating on the same one.

-Yeah, but after some time there is a consensus again.
+student: Yeah, but after some time there is a consensus again.
-Or some.
+Or some...

-Let's try to construct something.
+prof: Let's try to construct something.
-And so I'm selling him.
+And so I'm selling him...
 He seems to be experienced.
 So I'm very unexperienced.
-So I sell him my car for a bit.
+So I sell him my car for a bitcoin.
-What he does, what he can do is to follow it.
+What he does, what he can do is the following:
-He, since you are friends, yeah.
-So what you do is that he gives you his access.
-He gives you access to his wallet.
+He, since you are friends, yeah, so what you do is that he gives you access to his wallet.
 And he submits his transaction down here.
 You connect to another miner somewhere in China at the other end of the world.